Updated: December 2021

 Disclaimer of warranties

-To the maximum extent permitted by law, the CMPA disclaims all representations, warranties, conditions, and covenants, express or implied, or arising by course of action.
+To the maximum extent permitted by law, the CMPA disclaims all representations, warranties, and implied conditions, whether arising by statute, course of action or otherwise.

 Limitation of liability